La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 su'o
 : number: at least 1

-If the variable is used in the same relation and not in any embedded relations then you can omit the prenex altogether:
+If the variable is used in the same relation and not in any embedded relations, then you can omit the prenex altogether:

 > **mi djica le nu su'o da poi kukte zo'u mi citka da**
 > **mi djica le nu mi citka su'o da poi kukte**
 > _I wish there was at least something tasty so that I eat it._
+> _I wish for something to be so that I eat it._

 Both examples mean the same, in both cases **su'o da** denotes _there is (were/will be) something or somebody_.

 However, prenex is useful and necessary when you need to use **da** deep inside your relation, i.e. within embedded relations:

 > **su'o da poi kukte zo'u mi djica le nu mi citka da**
-> _There is at least somethint tasty: I wish I ate it, I want to eat it._
+> _There is at least something tasty: I wish I ate it, I want to eat it._
+> _There is something tasty I wish to eat._

 Notice how the meaning changes.
-Here, we can't omit the prenex because it will change to the meaning of the previous example.
+Here, we can't omit the prenex because it will change the meaning of the previous example.

 More examples: